-We invite researchers to contribute scientific articles and book reviews in the fields of social sciences and humanities.
-Submission of original articles is open to all researchers, irrespective of discipline and institutional allocation.
+We invite researchers to contribute scientific articles and book reviews in the fields of the social sciences and humanities.
+The submission of original articles is open to all researchers, irrespective of discipline and institutional allocation.

 GUIDELINES FOR SUBMISSIONS